 Pastel chalks https://amzn.to/2n0huSg

-What are your best bullet journaling tips for those with shaky hands?
+What are your bullet journaling tips for those with shaky hands?